syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `TEXTSPLIT` function splits text strings by using column and row delimiters.
+The `TEXTSPLIT` function splits text into arrays based on delimiters.